-Annette Hübschle is a senior researcher and postdoctoral fellow with the Institute for Safety Governance and Criminology at the University of Cape Town (UCT).
+Annette Hübschle is a senior researcher and postdoctoral fellow with the Global Risk and Governance programme, Department of Public Law at the University of Cape Town (UCT).

 Annette holds a PhD in Economic Sociology from the International Max Planck Research School on the Social and Political Constitution of the Economy and the University of Cologne and a Masters of Philosophy in Criminology from the University of Cape Town.
 Her doctoral research, titled A Game of Horns: Transnational flows of Rhino Horn looks into the illegal market in rhino horn.

 Her research focuses on the governance of safety and security with a specific focus on illegal wildlife economies and environmental futures, as well as the interface between licit and illicit economies, and environmental and social justice.

 Before joining UCT, Annette was a doctoral researcher in the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Germany.
 In the past, Annette worked as a senior researcher for the former Cape Town office of the Institute for Security Studies, a pan-African applied policy institute.
 She led and conducted research into organized crime and terrorism in Africa.
 Until recently she was a senior research advisor to the Global Initiative against Transnational Organized Crime.

 Annette has worked as a researcher, consultant, and practitioner on a variety of organized crime, environmental security and broader African security issues.

 Hubschle, A. 2017.
 "On the Record: Interview with Major General Johan Jooste (Retired), South African National Parks, Head of Special Projects."
 South African Crime Quarterly 60, no. June (2017): 61-68.